PApostol/pytypos/README.md

 such as Python, Java, C++, C#, Matlab, and others.
 In addition, it can check other text-oriented files such as MD, RST, TXT, or similar.

 Spell checking uses dictionaries installed on the host computer.
-The dictionary language can be defined in the `Pytypos` object with, for example, `dictionary='de'` for German.
+The dictionary language can be defined in the `Pytypos` object with `dictionary='de'` for German, for instance.
 For installation and management of dictionaries, see the documentation of [pyenchant](https://pyenchant.github.io/pyenchant/).
+To list available dictionary languages on the host system, print `pytypos.available_languages()`.

 ### Installation
 The easiest way to install is using `pip`: